malolans/malolans.github.io/_posts/2014-04-06-htacircularprogressview-a-circular-progress-view.md

 categories:
 tags:
 ---
-I was looking at the iOS App Store app downloading an app and noticed that Apple had its own version of the Circular Progress Bar.
+I was downloading an app using the iOS App Store app.
+I noticed that Apple had its own version of the Circular Progress Bar.
 I have implemented it and this is the screen shot of the control in action.

 ![Screen Shot](https://raw.githubusercontent.com/malolans/HTACircularProgressView/master/ScreenCap.gif)